denizturhanlar/-Scotium_Player_Potential_Prediction/README.md

 -match_id : The id of the corresponding match

-- evaluator_id : The id of the evaluator(scout)
+-evaluator_id : The id of the evaluator(scout)

-- player_id : The id of the respective player
+-player_id : The id of the respective player

-- position_id : The id of the position that the relevant player played in that match (1=Goalkeeper, 2=Stopper, 3=Right back, 4=Left back, 5=Defensive midfielder, 6=Central midfielder, 7=Right wing, 8=Left wing, 9=Offensive midfielder, 10=Striker)
+-position_id : The id of the position that the relevant player played in that match (1=Goalkeeper, 2=Stopper, 3=Right back, 4=Left back, 5=Defensive midfielder, 6=Central midfielder, 7=Right wing, 8=Left wing, 9=Offensive midfielder, 10=Striker)

-- analysis_id : The set of a scout's attribute evaluations of a player in a match
+-analysis_id : The set of a scout's attribute evaluations of a player in a match

-- attribute_id : 	The id of each attribute that players were evaluated for
+-attribute_id : 	The id of each attribute that players were evaluated for

-- attribute_value : The value (points) given to a player's attribute by a scout
+-attribute_value : The value (points) given to a player's attribute by a scout

-- potential_label : Label that indicates the final decision of a scout regarding a player's potential in a match (target variable)
+-potential_label : Label that indicates the final decision of a scout regarding a player's potential in a match (target variable)

 The position_id indicates the position that the player played in that match.
 The following are the mappings for each position_id: